Teach children how to sew a button with this fun apple tree sewing project made of buttons.

 Related: Fall Leaf Lacing Beginning Sewing Project for Kids

-Button Tree Sewing Supplies
+Button Tree Sewing Supplies:

 - Light or dark burlap

-- Brown or brown variegated yarn
+- Brown or brown variegated yarn or embroidery thread

-- Green and red cotton embroidery floss
+- Green and red cotton embroidery thread or floss

-- Large eye darning needles
+- Large eye sewing needles

 for embroidery thread